-Our movers love to move quickly and efficiently, so take it from me, it’s definitely not a weird thing to help your own mover.
-Helping them is more than just a load off their backs: the faster they can get done, the more money you will save.
+Our movers love to move quickly and efficiently, so take it from me, it’s definitely not a weird thing to help your own mover… but not by lifting anything!
+Helping them in other ways is more than just a load off their backs: the faster they can get done, the more money you will save.

 To help move your move along, I can say from experience that these 10 areas are the best, most useful things you can do ahead of your Hybrid move.
 Of course, most movers will be happy to do the things on this list for you, but do everyone a favor – yourself included – and consider being mover ready if you’re looking to save the absolute most amount of money.
 I’ll tell them it was your idea.